myousefi2016/vr/src/Documentation/dev/git/develop.md

 If you have any VTK changes, then you are required to get your changes incorporated into VTK using [VTK's development workflow][].
+Once your VTK topic has been approved and merged into VTK, then:

+1. Create a [ParaView topic](#create-a-topic) if you haven't already.
-Once your VTK topic has been approved and merged into VTK, add your VTK topic head (or the latest VTK origin/master which includes your VTK topic head) to commit in a [ParaView topic](#create-a-topic) and follow the process documented earlier.
+2. Add your VTK topic head (or the latest VTK origin/master which includes your VTK topic head).

+        $ cd VTK
+        $ git checkout master
+        $ cd ..
+        $ git add VTK
+        $ git commit

+3. Follow the merge process documented earlier.

 [VTK's development workflow]: https://gitlab.kitware.com/vtk/vtk/tree/master/Documentation/dev/git